inex/ixp-manager-docs-md/docs/features/layer2-addresses.md

 ### Adding / Removing Layer2 Addresses to/from a VLAN Interface

-When editing a customer's interface in the usual manner (customer overview -> Ports -> edit button), you will no see a layer2 address under *VLAN Interfaces*:
+When editing a customer's interface in the usual manner (customer overview -> Ports -> edit button), you will now see a layer2 address under *VLAN Interfaces*:

 ![MAC Address per VLAN Interface](img/l2a-vlint1.png)